nens/threedi-docs/source/a_releasenotes.rst

 Release 3Di - 2019-11 Meuse Release
 ++++++++++++++++++++++++++++++++++++

+In this release we have the following:
+- Modeller interface
-Modeler interface
+- Modeller interface installer
+- Delft-FEWS 3Di integration
+-

+Modeller Interface
 ^^^^^^^^^^^^^^^^^

-Based on user feedback during our user meetings in the Netherlands and Denmark we have made it one of our commitments to make 3Di more easy to use.
-The first step we have made by building user friendly views in QGIS.
-Not only that but we have implemented a lot of features like default values, selectable options, assistance with obligated fields and lots more.
+We are happy to announce our brand new user-friendly Modeller Interface.
+Based on user feedback during our user meetings in the Netherlands and Denmark and suggestions we received in our servicedesk we have implemented a lot of features like default values, selectable options, assistance with obligated fields and lots more.
 This will make it easier and faster to build models using 3Di.

 For a full list of adjustments, have a look `here <https://docs.3di.lizard.net/d_qgis_plugin.html#view-and-edit-3di-model-a-schematisation>`_.

-Modeler interface installer
+Modeller interface installer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We offer a brand new installer dedicated to model building and analyzing.
 In this installation we include our plugin, additional useful third party plugins and a custom (simplified) layout.
 As a user you have two choices:
-- use our Modeler Interface installer (for standard use of 3Di)
+- use our Modeller Interface installer (for standard use of 3Di)
 - use QGIS and install our plugin (for advanced users)

 Download here

-If you have problems within your organization installing QGIS 3.x and are still using QGIS 2.18 please contact our `local partner <https://landgoed.it/producten/>`_. (dutch only) that advises organization on the implementation of QGIS.
+If you have problems within your organization installing QGIS 3.x or the Modeller interface and are still using QGIS 2.18 please contact our `local partner <https://landgoed.it/producten/>`_. (dutch only) that advises organizations on the implementation of QGIS.

 Delft-FEWS 3Di integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We are proud to announce that we have made it possible to hook up your 3Di model with FEWS.
-In FEWS you can now stop, start and analyze your 3Di model (include movie of Texel).
-This makes it more easy to deploy 3Di in an operational context.
+We are proud to announce that we have made it easier to deploy your 3Di model in an operational manner.
+You can now start, stop, pause and analyze your 3Di model using our brand new API.
+An example implementation would be to hook up your 3Di model with FEWS.
 Interested to know more about this possibility?
-Read this `blogpost <https://3diwatermanagement.com/blog/3di-in-operational-forecasting/>`_. or contact us directly via jonas@nelen-schuurmans.nl
+Read this `blogpost <https://3diwatermanagement.com/blog/operational-flood-forecasting-with-3di/>`_. or contact us directly via jonas@nelen-schuurmans.nl

 Script sharing - Invitation to participate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^